-Driscoll Health Plan prefers providers to utilize the Texas Authorization/Referral Form (see Appendix of this manual) to refer panel Members to Specialty Care Physicians or other ancillary providers for medically necessary services; however, any Texas Medicaid Health care Partnership Authorization Request Form will be accepted.
-All forms submitted must be reasonably complete and a copy sent to DHP either by mail, fax, or via the web portal.
+Driscoll Health Plan prefers providers to utilize the Texas Authorization/Referral Form (see Appendix of this manual) to refer panel Members to Specialty Care Physicians or other ancillary providers for medically necessary services; however, any Texas Medicaid Health Care Partnership Authorization Request Form will be accepted.
+All forms submitted must be reasonably complete, to include all required essential information elements needed to initiate an authorization referral request, and a copy sent to DHP either by mail, fax, or via the web portal.
 The contact information is listed below.